yuriwa/crewai-sheets-ui/README.md

 #### Notes:
 - Ensure that each environment variable is set correctly without leading or trailing spaces.
-- If you want alternative setup, i.e. replacing Ollama with LM studio, laamacpp, etc, check network settings and port mappings as per your configuration requirements.
+- If you want an alternative setup, i.e., replacing Ollama with LM studio, laamacpp, etc., check network settings and port mappings as per your configuration requirements.
 - A folder 'savefiles' will be created in the folder you run this from.
 This is where the agents will save their work.
 - Star the repo to keep motivation up ;)